People's Crusade: Background

 Calling for a crusade at the Council of Clermont in 1095, Pope Urban II planned the departure of the crusade for 15 August 1096.
 Nevertheless, a number of unexpected bands of peasants and low-ranking knights organized and set off for Jerusalem on their own.
 The peasant population had been afflicted by drought, famine, and disease for many years before 1096, and some of them seem to have envisioned the crusade as an escape from these hardships.
 Spurring them on had been a number of meteorological occurrences beginning in 1095 that seemed to be a divine blessing for the movement: a meteor shower, aurorae, a lunar eclipse, and a comet, among other events.
 An outbreak of ergotism had also occurred just before the Council of Clermont.
 Millenarianism, the belief that the end of the world was imminent, popular in the early 11th century, experienced a resurgence in popularity.
 The response was beyond expectations: while Urban might have expected a few thousand knights, he ended up with a migration numbering up to 100,000 Crusaders of mostly unskilled fighters, including women and children.

 A charismatic monk and powerful orator named Peter the Hermit of Amiens was the spiritual leader of the movement.
 He was known for riding a donkey and dressing in simple clothing.
 He had vigorously preached the crusade throughout northern France and Flanders.
 He claimed to have been appointed to preach by Christ himself (and supposedly had a divine letter to prove it), and it is likely that some of his followers thought he, not Urban, was the true originator of the crusading idea.
 It is often believed that Peter's army was a band of illiterate, incompetent peasants who had no idea where they were going, and who believed that every city of any size they encountered on their way was Jerusalem itself; this may have been true for some, but the long tradition of pilgrimages to Jerusalem ensured that the location and distance of the city were well known.
 While the majority were unskilled in fighting, there were some well-trained minor knights leading them, such as Walter Sans-Avoir (also mistakenly known as Walter the Penniless), who was experienced in warfare.
-A list of known members of Peter's army can be found in Riley-Smith, et al., A Database of Crusaders to the Holy Land.